 In these cases, the situation is based on the understanding that a child below the age of 7 years i.e. during infancy or in the state of babyhood, they do not have the mental ability to understand the nature and consequences of their actions and thus lacks the ability to form the requisite guilty mind or any intention.

-It must be noted that such an age was not arrived on the basis of any understanding of child psychology, but is “simply an expression of public policy”, “a practical working method ”, and not necessarily on “any observable fact.”
+It must be noted that such an age was not arrived at on the basis of any understanding of child psychology, but is “simply an expression of public policy”, “a practical working method ”, and not necessarily on “any observable fact.”

-Since Doli incapex was already an established doctrine in English and Roman law, we can quite surely be inferred that the Indian Penal Code (IPC) has borrowed the concept from there, and hence no express reasoning of the ‘7 years’ mark can be traced.
+Since Doli incapex was already an established doctrine in English and Roman law, it can quite surely be inferred that the Indian Penal Code (IPC) has borrowed the concept from there, and hence no express reasoning for the ‘7 years’ age limit can be traced.

 These children get defense as an “absolute immunity”.
 If a child crosses the age of 7 and commits the crime then the court will take necessary action such as mandatory therapy sessions based on that child’s maturity of understanding and capacity to commit a crime.
 It is also called a case of ‘qualified immunity’ and falls under section 83 of the Indian Penal Code.